Why do mattresses lose support in the middle first?

 Why the center fails first.

-Materials fatigue fastest where they work hardest.
-Coils that compress further and more often lose their spring sooner; foam that's pressed deepest recovers a little less each time.
-Because the center third carries the most weight, it fatigues ahead of everywhere else — losing the ability to hold your hips up while the edges still feel close to new.
-That's Center-First Support Loss: not the whole mattress wearing out, but the one zone you sleep on giving way first.
+Materials exposed to greater repeated deformation can change faster over time.
+Coils that compress further and more often can lose their spring sooner; foam that's pressed deepest can recover a little less over time.
+Because the lengthwise center carries more repeated load, it can begin to change ahead of the areas around it — losing some of its ability to hold the hips up while the edges still feel close to new.

 Why you feel it before you see it.

-Support loss starts well before there's a visible dip.
-The center can lose enough structure to let your hips settle lower than your spine — changing how the bed holds you — while the surface still looks flat.
-So the first sign is usually how you feel, not what you see: a bed that felt supportive at first, but somehow doesn't later.
-By the time a dip is obvious, the support was already going for a while.
+Uneven support change often starts well before there's a visible dip.
+The support under the pelvis can begin allowing deeper settling under load — changing how the mattress holds the body — while the unloaded surface still looks flat.
+So the first sign is usually how the bed feels, not how it looks: a bed that felt supportive at first, but somehow doesn't later.
+By the time a dip becomes obvious, the support response may already have been changing for some time.

 In short.

-- This is Center-First Support Loss — and it's felt before it's seen.
+- This common pattern is Center-First Support Loss — often felt before it's seen.

 Related questions.